Veterinary Chiropractic care is a manual therapy, which can be used for many health and performance problems.

-When selecting your animal for a particular discipline, you should always pay attention to the it’s build.
+When selecting your animal for a particular discipline, you should always pay attention to it’s build.
 Many breeds have been selectively bred for years to achieve certain goals and are therefore suitable for particular disciplines such as dressage, jumping or western riding in the horse, or agility, hunting or gundog-work in the dog.

 Massage encourages circulation and metabolism within the muscles, promoting the supply of nutrients and removal of toxins.
 Massage relaxes tense muscles enabling them to function better.
 It can also promote healing in muscular injuries by loosening muscle fiber adhesions and increasing the flow of fluid and toxins from the tissue.

 It is practically impossible for a poorly shod horse or a horse with badly fitting shoes to have or maintain a spine that functions properly.
 Heels that are too high or underrun, toes as well as toenails in the dog that are too long or uneven hoof wall length can negatively affect the mobility and posture of the animal.
 For the limb and spinal joints to function properly, it is necessary for the animal to be correctly trimmed or shod.

 Animals have an increasing tendency to subluxate and damage the spine if ligaments, tendons and muscles have not been developed to cope with the demands they are placed under.
 Interval training, suitable warm-up procedures and variety in training can help optimally condition sport animals.